-- However, the service is not intended to serve as a means for companies to report factual errors factual errors are reported through a separate channel. - Participants must purchase the report which by some estimates is \$6,000 for an S&P 500 report-and submit their comments within 7 days after publication of the report and no later than 14 days before the shareholders' meeting.
+- Service operates separately from the process for companies reporting factual errors or omissions. - Participants must purchase the report which by some estimates is \$6,000 for an S&P 500 report.
+After receiving the report, the company or shareholder has up to 7 days to submit an RFS (and no later than 14 days before the shareholders' meeting).

-Companies and shareholder proponents may submit their statements noting their differences of opinion with Glass Lewis' analysis of their proposals to Glass Lewis' research and engagement team, which will then distribute the statements directly (without editing) to Glass Lewis' investor clients, along with Glass Lewis' response to the statements.
+Companies and shareholder proponents may submit their statements noting their differences of opinion with Glass Lewis' analysis of their proposals to Glass Lewis' research and engagement team.